mkisono/component-template/slider-with-buttons/README.md

 # slider-with-buttons

-Streamlit component that allows you to have slider with plus / minus buttons
+Streamlit component that allows you to control the slider with buttons.

 ## Installation instructions